 Bring water, snacks and any personal items you might need.
 We recommend layers to stay comfortable during warm-ups and cool-downs.

-Terms & Conditions
+Summer Intensive Terms & Conditions

-These Terms and Conditions (“Terms”) govern participation in The Ballet Project Winter Intensive (“the Intensive”), organised by The Ballet Project (“the Organiser”).
+These Terms and Conditions (“Terms”) govern participation in The Ballet Project Summer Intensive (“the Intensive”), organised by The Ballet Project (“the Organiser”).
 By registering for and attending the Intensive, each participant (“the Participant”) agrees to comply with these Terms in full.

 1. Eligibility and Participation Requirements